-- IV.17.1.2 The personnel file shall be the only file used in decisions respecting any and all terms and conditions of employment of a member, except where otherwise required by provisions of this Collective Agreement and subject to the exceptions in IV.17.1, above.
-The personnel file shall contain only material pertinent to the employment of the member.
-Information that has not been accessible to the member from the time it came into the custody or under the control of the Employer shall be excluded from the personnel file and, subject to IV.17.1, from any other file used, as required above, in decisions respecting terms and conditions of employment, if the absence of the early access could reasonably be deemed to be prejudicial to the member, and no personnel decision about the member shall be made on the basis of or with the aid of such excluded information. - IV.17.2.1 A member shall have the right, upon a minimum of two (2) days' written notice to the Dean or University Librarian, and/or department/program Chair, to examine his/her personnel file during normal business hours.
-With the limitations stated in IV.17.6.1 and IV.17.6.1 and IV.17.6.2, there shall be complete access to the file.
+IV.17.1.2 The personnel file shall be the only file used in decisions respecting any and all terms and conditions of employment of a member, except where otherwise required by provisions of this Collective Agreement and subject to the exceptions in IV.17.1, above.
+The personnel

+IV.17.2.1 A member shall have the right, upon a minimum of two (2) days' written notice to the Dean or University Librarian, and/or department/program Chair, to examine his/her personnel file during normal business hours.
+With the limitations stated in IV.17.1.1, IV.17.6.1 and IV.17.6.2, there shall be complete access to the file.
 A member's access to his/her file maintained in the Department of Human Resources shall be on the same basis as above.